s0md3v/be-a-hacker/README.md

 Once you find what interests you the most, spend one day doing research about how to get started and what are the best resources to do so.
 Next day, just get started and never stop learning, everything will fall into place.

-Also, do these 3 things:
+Also, do these things:

-- Start a blog
+- Start a blog, you can start by compiling all the knowledge about one topic from different sources into one article.
+Give credit tho.
 - Start writing tools (they don't need to be open source)
 - Become a part of communities, I suggest [Many Hats Club](https://discord.gg/infosec) on discord and following relevant people on Twitter.
+- When you have start getting a grip of your favorite subject, watch talks related to it.
+An archive can be found on [infocon.org](https://infocon.org).

 ## FAQ

 ### How do I earn money?
 **Do you have skills?**
-Do bug bounties or submit vulnerabilities to platforms like Zerodium.
+Do bug bounties or submit vulnerabilities to platforms like [Zerodium](https://zerodium.com/).

 **Do you have skills and some quality public work?**
 Do freelancing or start applying for jobs.